jwern/stardew-app/README.md

 The app is in a working state, but there are other features I would like to add at some point:

-* Option to select color scheme when creating a game
 * Ability to upload images when creating a new villager or item
 * Login so that multiple users can keep their own wikis individually